LouisAvo/my-first-website/README.md

 To view a live example, **[click here](https://react-portfolio-template.netlify.app/)**.

 This repo is a fork of [react-portfolio-template](https://github.com/aavondet/react-portfolio-template) by chetanverma16.
-I just aded a GitHub Actions workflow so that one can simply edit `src/yourdata.js` within the GitHub website and have the changes be deployed through GitHub Pages with no need to interact with a terminal or cloniong the repo.
+We just aded a GitHub Actions workflow so that one can simply edit `src/yourdata.js` within the GitHub website and have the changes be deployed through GitHub Pages with no need to interact with a terminal or cloniong the repo.

+Worked on by Arnaud Avondet, Harry (Zhengze) Gong, and Cecilia Mendoza

 ## Sections
 ✔️ Header